Blackmvmba88/controluniversal88/README.md

 ```

 Notes:
-- Device access: to use an actual DualShock 4 you may need OS-specific permissions (macOS may require additional steps).
+- Device access: to use an actual controller you may need OS-specific permissions (macOS may require additional steps).
 Set `SIMULATE=0` to attempt to use HID.

+> **Note:** Some controllers are *not* PlayStation/DualShock devices (for example, PowerA XBX Spectra or other XBX/Xbox controllers).
+This project will now attempt to detect common third‑party controllers (PowerA, XBX, Xbox, generic "Controller").
+If your controller is detected but buttons are not mapped correctly, run the interactive mapping (`MAP=1`) and use the calibration UI or `server/collect_samples.js` to collect labeled samples and generate a mapping.
 - Mapping and parsing: Node and Python daemons include a best-effort DS4 parser and an interactive mapping mode.
   - Use `MAP=1` to enable mapping mode; it will print byte diffs on input so you can determine which bytes/bits correspond to physical buttons.
   - Add a `.ds4map.json` file in the repo root to override or refine the mapping (an example is provided at `.ds4map.example.json`).